emdgroup/baybe/docs/userguide/targets.md

     name="Target_3A",
     mode=TargetMode.MATCH,
     bounds=(45, 55),  # mandatory in MATCH mode
-    transformation=TargetTransformation.TRIANGULAR  # optional, applied if bounds are not None ) match_targetB = NumericalTarget(
+    transformation=TargetTransformation.TRIANGULAR,  # optional, applied if bounds are not None ) match_targetB = NumericalTarget(
     name="Target_3B",
     mode="MATCH",
     bounds=(0, 100),  # mandatory in MATCH mode
-    transformation=TargetTransformation.BELL  # optional, applied if bounds are not None )
+    transformation=TargetTransformation.BELL,  # optional, applied if bounds are not None )
 ```